Senthamil1412/Ex-7---Implement-DES-Encryption-and-Decryption-/README.md

-# EX-4-ADVANCED-ENCRYPTION-STANDARD-DES-ALGORITHM
+# EX-7-Implement DES Encryption and Decryption

 ## Aim:
-  To use Advanced Encryption Standard (AES) Algorithm for a practical application like URL Encryption.
+  Implementation of Pseudorandom Number Generation Using Standard Library.

 ## ALGORITHM:
-  1. AES is based on a design principle known as a substitution–permutation.
-  2. AES does not use a Feistel network like DES, it uses variant of Rijndael.
-  3. It has a fixed block size of 128 bits, and a key size of 128, 192, or 256 bits.
-  4. AES operates on a 4 × 4 column-major order array of bytes, termed the state
+1. Get the input and convert it as a block cipher.
+2. The plain text is initially permuted and split into 2 equal halves.
+3. It undergoes 16 rounds of encryption.
+4. These 2 halves are finally rejoined to give cipher text.
+5. The same happens in the decryption process but in an inverse manner.

 ## PROGRAM:
 ```
+// NAME: SENTHAMIL SELVAN G
+// REG_NO: 212222230139
 #include <stdio.h>
 #include <string.h>